vvvvveraliu/ImageClassification-NoiseHandling/README.md

 # Predictive_Modeling_Image_Classification

-## Predictive Modeling for Handling Label Noises
+## Predictive Modeling for Handling Imperfect Labels

 ### Project Goal
 This project mainly focuses on carrying out model evaluation and selection for predictive analytics on an imbalanced image data.
 We deal with a classification problem, where the training labels are not perfect, which is a common phenomenon in data science.
 Getting accurate ground true labels can be costly and time-consuming, and even impossible sometimes.
 So in this project, we address the issue with imperfect labels.
 In particular, we are going to train a predictive model where label noises exist.